Frequently Asked Questions

 Can I take my computer through security at the airport?

 Yes, you must take your laptop out of your bag before placing it on the belt or carry a TSA approved laptop bag.
+You may not pack your computer in your checked bag if it contains a lithium ion battery.
+All lithium ion batteries and chargers must be packed in carry-on luggage.

 How can I get internet access on my computer in Europe?

 Internet and WiFi access is readily available in hotels, restaurants, coffee shops and bookstores.
+Ask a staff person for the Username and Password.

 Should I take US dollars, travelers checks or a debit card to get cash on tour?